sultan7779/hw-week-5-day-2/README.md

 ```

 #### BONUS
-9. Research a for loop so that your condition runs on every number from 0 to 100
+9. Research a [loop](https://javascript.info/while-for) so that your condition runs on every number from 0 to 100
 ```js
 // your answer here
 ```
-10. Research a function so that your condition runs on every number from 0 to any number passed into the function
+10. Research a [function](https://javascript.info/function-basics) so that your condition runs on every number from 0 to whatever number is passed into the function
 ```js
 // your answer here
 ```